 In San Pedro de Atacama, the local climate is extremely dry and mild.
 In summer, the daytime temperatures are between 25ºC to 30ºC (77ºF–86ºF).
 In winter, between 18ºC to 25 °C (64 to 77 °F).
 Night time temperatures routinely drop below 0 °C (32 °F), and can reach as low as −10 °C (14 °F) in the winter.

 Click here if you’re interested in the best hiking program in the Atacama Desert.
-If you are an adrenaline-seeker, you will definitely want to know more about our 6-Day MTB tour.
+If you are an adrenaline-seeker, you will definitely want to know more about our 7-Day Bike and Hike Tour.

 The Lake and Volcano District, Cochamo Valley and Chiloe Island